The Family of Catholic Parishes

 ALTAR SERVERS are those who are confirmed and faithfully participate in Sunday Mass.
 They assist the priest at Mass and lead in the community prayer through their active participation, prayerfulness, and dedication.

-USHERS welcome parishioners and visitors as they arrive and assist with needs as they arise.
+USHERS welcome parishioners and visitors as they arrive and assist with needs that arise.

 SACRISTANS prepare everything for the celebration of the Eucharist.

 While our Sunday Eucharist in praise and thanksgiving to God is the summit of who we are as Catholic Christians, our parishes have a number of other activities that bond us together, helping us in fufilling our Mission Statement.